Frequently Asked Questions About Process Serving

 Robert Christiansen

-Process Server
+Our Nationwide Process Server

-A Private Process Server and or a Constable listed in our directory, serves legal Civil Unenforceable Process.
+Private Process Servers serves legal civil Unenforceable Process.
 They are professional legal couriers who delivers and serve court documents, notices and demand letters for attorneys, law firms, private individuals, corporations, business owners, government agents or organizations.
-Process Servers and Constables act in accordance with applicable laws and under the directives of the Attorney or person who is litigating the matter requiring notification of intent.
+Process Servers act in accordance with applicable laws and under the directives of the Attorney or person who is litigating the matter requiring notification of intent.

-Are there rules and laws that Process Servers in your directory follow?
+Are there rules and laws that Process Servers in your website follow?

 Yes, Of course!
-Each state in America has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses,respondents and defendants.
-Moreover, most process servers are familiar with the laws of the county or state where they serve process.
+Each state in America has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses, respondents and defendants.
+Moreover, process servers are familiar with the laws of the county or state where they serve process.
 In addition, each state has a process servers association.
 Joining an association would also allow you to have access to a code of ethics and a great source for new and changing laws.
 You should also be aware that U.S. District Courts have rules of civil procedure that may differ from the state courts.

 Why does someone need a Private Process Server or Constable?

-Private Process Servers and Constables are familiar with laws, statutes and regulations related to service of process in their area.
+Private Process Servers are familiar with laws, statutes and regulations related to service of process in their area.
 There are certain requirements and few constraints that are associated with service of process depending on document type and jurisdiction.

 What is a Private Process Server Agency?